TheBlueDotGame/The-Accountant/README.md

 ## Project overview

-The Computantis is a backbone service for creating secure, reliable and performant solution for transaction exchange and Byzantine fault tolerant systems.
+The Computantis is a backbone service for creating secure, reliable and performant solutions for transaction exchange and Byzantine fault-tolerant systems.

 ### Services and tools

-The Computantis contains of:
+The Computantis contains:
  - Notary Node - is the main service in the Computantis system, offers secure transfer of transactions within the system, securing data in the DAG structure
- - Webhooks Node - is supporting node that offers webhooks for clients that want to listen for incoming transactions.
+ - Webhooks Node - is a supporting node that offers webhooks.
- - Client Node - is wallet middleware that abstracts away whole security complexity of request sending, singing transactions and validating transactions and can run alongside client application on the same machine or in proximity of client application.
+ - Client Node - is wallet middleware that abstracts away the whole security complexity of request sending, signing transactions and validating transactions and can run alongside client application on the same machine or in the proximity of client application.
- - Wallet Tool - is a tool to manage wallet, create the wallet and save it to different formats.
+ - Wallet Tool - is a tool to manage, create and save wallets to different formats.
  - Generator Tool - is a helper for creating data for the emulator.
  - Emulator Tool - is a helper for development and testing that pretends to be the client application issuer and receiver sending data via the Computantis system.

 ### The Computantis system schema